Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/fuwawa-entry.md

 Toward the end, Fuwawa found unexpected joy in chickens.
 It began when she tended Elizabeth’s small flock of chicks, and soon, she developed a deep connection with them.
 But when corruption took hold of the kingdom, tragedy struck.
 Again and again, her beloved chicks were slaughtered despite her best efforts to protect them.
 Eventually, Fuwawa herself fell to the corruption.

 Yet, with the help of her comrades, the corruption was vanquished, and Fuwawa returned to normal.
-Peace was restored, and once more she gathered a new flock of chicks—her happiness complete… until Mococo accidentally murdered them all.
+Peace was restored, and once more she gathered a new flock of chicks, her happiness complete… until Mococo accidentally murdered them all.
 [Again.](https://www.youtube.com/live/31OnEJrRDfU?t=7268)

 ### Chapter 2